 From time to time there are other opportunities for able children, such as specially designed ‘enrichment’ days, clubs and activities.
 These are sometimes offered to all children or in some cases to a select group, chosen depending on suitability.
 As we continually develop and review the provision for able children, there will be further opportunities for our more able students in the future, including peer learning and peer support roles where appropriate.
 The views of children (and also parents) are valuable when developing aspects of the curriculum.

-Mr Shakespeare (Deputy Headteacher) and Mrs Waldron (SENCo) over-see the school's Inclusion Manager.
-This includes Gifted and Talented children.
+Mr Shakespeare (Deputy Headteacher) and Mrs Waldron (SENCo) over-see the school's provision for Gifted and Talented Children (G&T).